alicelambda/blag/content/cs373/week9.md

 ```

 I've also been working on my global health paper.
-My cyber team competed virtually at Southwest Collegiate Cyber Defense competition at we placed [third](https://twitter.com/SWCCDC/status/1249487908974649345)!
+My cyber security team competed virtually at the Southwest Collegiate Cyber Defense competition and we placed [third](https://twitter.com/SWCCDC/status/1249487908974649345)!
 The competition itself was fun and I learnt a lot about the windows registry and group policy.
 Hunting for malware is always fun.
-Though, in a perfect world I would have enjoyed to have the competition person because then you get to interact with physical hardware.
+Though, in a perfect world I would have enjoyed to have the competition in person because then you get to interact with physical hardware.

 # 2. What's in your way?

-I have a multicore project and a software project due next week.
-As well as homework so I've just been grinding to get them done.
+I have a multicore project and a software engineering project due next week.
+I also have linear and global health homework so I've just been working on getting them done.

 # 3. What will you do next week?

-Finish implementing searching on our SWE site.
+Finish implementing searching on our hikeadvisor site.
 I also want to start working on my linear algebra homework earlier.

 # 4. What was your experience of SQL?